Cardiac non-invasive diagnostics

 We carry out a wide range of non-invasive investigations using the latest, cutting-edge technology to help diagnose underlying heart conditions.
 We are also one of the leading centres in Europe for clinical research.
 We work closely with King’s Heart Failure Service, Rapid Access Chest Pain Clinic (RACPC) and Cardiac Rehabilitation.

-• Electrocardiogram (ECG).
 This records the electrical activity that triggers each heartbeat.
-You have small patches (electrodes) attached to your body that are connected to an ECG machine.
+Small patches (electrodes) are attached to your body and connected to an ECG machine.
+Our GP-referred walk-in clinic is open 9am – 5pm, Monday-Friday (not open on bank or public holidays).

 Preparing for your appointment